anaximeno/3s/README.md

-# 3s - Data Structures Library
+# 3s - Generic Typed Data Structures Library

 C library with the implementation of some data structures.
 The intent is to have data structures that can simultaneously hold more than one specific type of data.